 FHA loans aren’t perfect for everybody, but they are an excellent fit in some situations.
-The main appeal is that they make it easy to buy property.
+The main appeal is that they make it easy to buy a property.
 The most attractive features include:

 Small down payment: FHA loans allow you to buy a home with a down payment as low as 3.5%.
 Other conventional loan programs may require a larger down payment, or they require high credit scores and high incomes to get approved with a small down payment.

 If you have more than 3.5% available to put down, consider doing it.
 A larger down payment gives you more borrowing options, and you’ll save money on interest costs over the life of your loan.

 Other peoples’ money: It’s easier to use a gift for your down payment and closing costs with FHA financing.

 Also, sellers can pay up to 6% of the loan amount toward a buyer’s closing costs.
 You’re most likely to benefit from that in a buyer’s market, but even in strong markets, you can potentially adjust your offer price enough to entice sellers.

 A chance to reset: With a recent bankruptcy or foreclosure in your history, FHA loans make it easier to get approved.
 Two or three years after financial hardship is typically enough to qualify for financing.

 Home improvement and repairs: Certain FHA loans can be used to pay for home improvement (through FHA 203k programs).
 If you’re buying a property that needs upgrades, those programs make it easier to fund both your purchase and the improvements with just one loan.

 How Do You Qualify for an FHA Loan?